deepgram/oss-repo-template/GITHUB_WORKFLOW.md

 git push --set-upstream origin myfeature
 ```

-If got an error with this

 ## 7. (If Needed) Keep Your Branch in Sync

 You will need to periodically fetch changes from the `upstream` repository to keep your working branch in sync.
-Note that depending on which repository you are working from, the default branch may be called `master` instead of `main`.

 Make sure your local repository is on your working branch and run the following commands to keep it in sync: